RNacho/Pulse400/README.md

 ### The Servo400 class ###

 The Servo400 class strives to be an exact copy of the standard Arduino Servo class.
-The default PWM frequency is 50Hz, but that can be changed with the (new) ```frequency()``` method.
+The default PWM frequency is 400 Hz, but that can be changed with the ```pulse400.frequency()``` method.

 | Method | Description |
 |-----------------------------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|